HalcyonFlux/journal/Readme.md

-# Log
+# Journal

-Package `log` is intended to be a very simple, but somewhat flexible logging facility for golang services.
+Package `journal` is intended to be a very simple, but somewhat flexible logging facility for golang services.

 Main attributes: